 By surveying the landscape itself together with the maps and awards, you can find out

 Parliamentary enclosures typically generated a number of records other than the maps and awards.
-Berkshire Record Office holds a number of such documents which can be studied in the Record Office searchroom.
+The Royal Berkshire Archives holds a number of such documents which can be studied in the searchroom.
 These include enclosure Acts, commissioners’ minutes and commissioners’ working papers.
 Reading Local Studies Library holds copies of local newspapers, which contain notices inserted by the commissioners and sometimes reports of significant events.
 Other sources, such as parish registers, and (for the later period) census returns and directories, can help us find out about the people involved.

 Use this route to discover

 The main issues are well covered in Michael Turner, Enclosures in Britain, 1750-1830 (1984) and G E Mingay, Parliamentary Enclosure in England, 1750-1850 (1997).
 In addition to summarising recent writing on enclosure, these books also offer useful pointers for further research.